Optimize your skills

 Our curriculum was developed collaboratively to ensure that we provide you with a multidisciplinary education in data science and analytics that leverages the expertise of leading researchers and instructors at the university.
-You will learn the fundamental concepts and tools of data science and analytics, and refine your professional and leadership skills while developing and applying your technical knowledge and abilities.
+You will learn the fundamental concepts and tools of data science and analytics, machine learning, and artificial intelligence (AI), as you refine your professional and leadership skills while developing and applying your technical knowledge and abilities.
 You will be able to use concepts and tools across multiple contexts, industries, and sectors.
 Choose your area of specialization, in either Data Science, Business Analytics, or Health Data Science and Biostatistics.

 You can choose one of two pathways to achieve the Master of Data Science and Analytics degree; study full-time through the direct-entry pathway (1 year), or work at your own pace through the part-time, laddered certificate and diploma pathway (4 to 6 years).